PlanetDogeCodes/PlanetGamez/README.md

 **License**

 This project contains many games with different liscenses from different owners, therefore we cannot liscense this project as a whole.

+**What is "The PlanetGamez Team"?**
+The PlanetGamez team is a group of dedicated individuals committed to undermining academic spyware (such as GoGuardian and Securely).
+Their identities will remain anonymous for legal and privacy reasons.